Reviews

 Pearl GEMM CD 9080

-As far as I know this is the earliest attempts to record La Damnation de Faust.
+As far as I know this is the earliest attempt to record La Damnation de Faust.
 This version is severely cut, but still contains nearly 80 minutes of a very fine reading.
 Sonics are of course limited and noise levels are high (standard for Pearl).
 Still, I like this recording very much.
 The reasons are the excellent quality of the cast, the swift pacing of Coppola and above all Charles Panzéra.
 I have listened to many recordings of La Damnation and I find Panzéra’s Méphisto the most satisfying.
 His palette of expression is very broad, diction is perfect and his timings are gripping.
 Listen to Devant La Maison and you’ll appreciate his diabolical rolling r’s.
 In Voici des roses, he is extremely lyrical.
 He is Méphisto.
 José de Trévi is also an outstanding Faust: very lyrical and sounding very French (a bit nasal, which I like).
 Mireille Berthon is a light Marguerite, with a straightforward but good performance comparable to Suzanne Danco’s.
 Brander is also good, but not remarkable.
 Conducting of Coppola is characterised by a very swift pace.
 In this he follows perfectly the tendency of pre-war performances to adopt generally faster tempi than is usual nowadays.
 The results are especially convincing in fast movements: the Marche Hongroise, which is very energetic and La course a l’abîme, which is electrifying.
 His style resembles Munch’s approach, but without his characteristic ralentandi.
 In comparison, modern versions sound a bit slow and strict.
 Lyrical passages are just a tad faster than usual.
 I would recommend this CD for all lovers of La Damnation de Faust next to the brilliant Markevitch version.

 Elmar de Pauw

-Berlioz: Lélio, ou Le Retour à la vie – by Christopher Follett
+Berlioz: Lélio, ou Le Retour à la vie

 Berlioz: Lélio, ou Le Retour à la vie, Opus 14bis; Le Carnaval romain, Opus 9; Hélène, Opus 2 No 2